awsdocs/iam-user-guide/doc_source/access_policies.md

 Resource\-based policies are JSON policy documents that you attach to a resource such as an Amazon S3 bucket\.
 These policies grant the specified principal permission to perform specific actions on that resource and defines under what conditions this applies\.
 Resource\-based policies are inline policies\.
 There are no managed resource\-based policies\.

 To enable cross\-account access, you can specify an entire account or IAM entities in another account as the principal in a resource\-based policy\.
 Adding a cross\-account principal to a resource\-based policy is only half of establishing the trust relationship\.
 When the principal and the resource are in separate AWS accounts, you must also use an identity\-based policy to grant the principal access to the resource\.
 However, if a resource\-based policy grants access to a principal in the same account, no additional identity\-based policy is required\.
+For step\-by step instructions for granting cross\-service access, see [IAM Tutorial: Delegate access across AWS accounts using IAM roles](tutorial_cross-account-with-roles.md)\.

 The IAM service supports only one type of resource\-based policy called a role *trust policy*, which is attached to an IAM role\.
 An IAM role is both an identity and a resource that supports resource\-based policies\.
 For that reason, you must attach both a trust policy and an identity\-based policy to an IAM role\.
 Trust policies define which principal entities \(accounts, users, roles, and federated users\) can assume the role\.
 To learn how IAM roles are different from other resource\-based policies, see [How IAM roles differ from resource\-based policies](id_roles_compare-resource-policies.md)\.